SwarnaKishore/modal-ai-chat/README.md

 - The default model is `Qwen/Qwen2.5-7B-Instruct`.
 - The backend starts on an L4 GPU for lower-cost testing.
 - Model weights and vLLM artifacts are cached in Modal Volumes.
-- The rate limiter is in-memory and should be replaced with Redis or Upstash before broad public usage.
+- Production rate limiting uses Upstash Redis.
+Local development can fall back to the in-memory limiter.
+- Chat history is intentionally browser-local through `localStorage`; it does not sync across devices.
-- For public usage, add user auth, stronger request logging, and spend controls.
+- For broader public usage, add user auth, stronger request logging, moderation, and spend controls.